Tuesday, 29 June 2010

 Download For: Wii Virtual Console

-I've always been of the opinion that it's gameplay that counts, not graphics, hence my love of older games (increasingly in preference to new ones, in fact).
+I have always been of the opinion that it's gameplay that counts, not graphics, hence my love of older games (increasingly in preference to new ones, in fact).
 This is my view and I stand by it.
 However, if there always seemed to be one genre that belied that stance, it's that of the racing/driving games.
-Gameplay was and is still very important in these games of course, but due to their very nature, older machines rarely saw them due to their technical limitations.
-When they did, with the exception of a small number of classics, they were often cack.
-Either too much effort was put into making them look pretty and the design and gameplay ended up being tacked-on afterthoughts, or they simply couldn't make them look remotely convincing to start with.
+The way games of this type play, specifically the vehicle handling and play modes in my experience, has always been of the greatest importance, and that will always remain the case too, but due to the somewhat restrictive nature of the hardware available during the early years of the industry, we rarely saw examples of any kind.
+When we did, with the exception of a small number of classics, they were not often particularly spiffing.
+Either too much effort was put into making them look as pretty as possible, with the design and gameplay ending up tacked-on afterthoughts, or they simply couldn't make them look remotely convincing to start with.
 Then along came the SNES.

 Overhead Racers #2